-By June 2023 1 Identify the workforce training model and create the development plan for the identified County property at the former Animal Care Site.
-Establish needed agreements for the development of the site.
+By June 2023 1 Identify the workforce training model and create the develop identified County property at the former Animal Care Site.
+E stablish needed agreements for the development of the site.
 Current Status: COMPLETED (SEP 2024) % Completed Preliminary agreements are in place with the developer and 100% program provider to develop the design for construction.
-Owner Regular meetings continue to ensure all decisions are made CEO timely and progress continues. (new) By December 2025 2 job experience with a front-facing retail or service-based bu Participants would be individuals who are justice-involved, those who received the preliminary training while in-custod siness. with a priority on Current Status: IN PROGRESS % Completed There have been no reportable actions taken at this time.
+Owner Regular meetings continue to ensure all decisions are made CEO timely and progress continues. (new) By December 2025 2 Establish the first phase of the Workforce Reentry Center p roviding hands-on job experience with a front-facing retail or service-based bu siness.
+Participants would be individuals who are justice-involved, with a priority on those who received the preliminary training while in-custod y.
+Current Status: IN PROGRESS % Completed There have been no reportable actions taken at this time.
 0% Owner CEO